Zimbabwe African People's Union

-The Zimbabwe African People's Union (ZAPU) is a Zimbabwean political party.
+The Zimbabwe African People's Union (ZAPU), known from 1980 to 1987 as the Patriotic Front (PF), is a Zimbabwean political party.
 It is a militant communist organization and political party that campaigned for majority rule in Rhodesia, from its founding in 1961 until 1980.
-In 1987, it merged with the Zimbabwe African National Union-Patriotic Front (ZANU – PF).
-It was relaunched in 2008.
+In 1987, the PF merged into the Zimbabwe African National Union-Patriotic Front (ZANU – PF).

 The party was formed on 17 December 1961, 10 days after the Rhodesian government banned the National Democratic Party (NDP).
-It was founded by Joshua Nkomo as president, Tichafa Samuel Parirenyatwa as vice-president, Ndabaningi Sithole as chairman, Jason Moyo, Robert Mugabe as information and publicity secretary Leopold Takawira as external secretary.
-At the request of Joseph Msika, ZAPU was banned in 1962 by the Rhodesian white minority government, and later engaged in a guerrilla war against it.
-The armed wing of ZAPU, known as Zimbabwe People's Revolutionary Army (ZIPRA), was commanded by General Lookout Masuku.
+It was founded by Joshua Nkomo as president, Samuel Parirenyatwa as vice-president, Ndabaningi Sithole as chairman, Jason Moyo as treasurer, Robert Mugabe as information and publicity secretary, and Leopold Takawira as external secretary.
+ZAPU was banned in 1962 by the Rhodesian white minority government, and later engaged in a guerrilla war against it.
+The armed wing of ZAPU, known as the Zimbabwe People's Revolutionary Army (ZIPRA), was founded by Moyo and commanded by General Lookout Masuku.

-ZAPU aligned with the Soviet Union, whose ideology was to mobilize urban workers, whereas ZANU had a pro-People's Republic of China orientation which was to mobilize the rural peasantry.
+ZAPU was separate from ZANU as its armed wing, ZIPRA, was aligned with the Soviet Union, which prioritised mobilizing urban workers, whereas ZANU had a pro-People's Republic of China orientation, which prioritised mobilizing the rural peasantry.

+It was relaunched in 2008 by Joshua Nkomo's son, Michael Nkomo.